Mar 27, 2025

-SEO-influenced content strategies often focus on increasing website traffic for unbranded keywords, or keywords that don’t include a company or product name.
-First you identify unbranded search terms that are both relevant to your business and (ideally) high volume.
-Then you write a lot of upper funnel content that you hope ranks for those terms in organic search.
+Content strategies that index on SEO are historically focused on increasing website traffic for unbranded keywords, or keywords that don’t include a company or product name.
+The strategy looks something like this: First, you identify unbranded search terms that are both relevant to your business and (ideally) high volume.
+Then, you write a lot of upper funnel content that you hope ranks for those terms in organic search.
 The goal is to attract new visitors to your site who may have never heard of your solution before.

-In this post, we’ll look at the ways that you can learn from branded traffic – and leverage it to improve your overall search performance.
+In this post, we’ll look at the ways that you can learn from branded traffic and leverage it to improve your overall search performance across both search engines and LLMs.
 We’ll also talk about why we recommend analyzing traffic not in terms of branded vs unbranded, but rather as strategic vs non-strategic.

 What is branded traffic?